About this session

 Key stage 3 | Areas of learning: Science, Geography | Topic: Biodiversity, Fieldwork | Session Type: Gardens-based

 How biodiverse are the gardens of Hillsborough Castle?
-How does the biodiversity of a manmade habitat compare to that of a natural one?
+How does the biodiversity of a made habitat compare to that of a natural one?

 Please note that this session does not include access to the house, but takes place entirely in the gardens at Hillsborough Castle.